GiUCAN

 Building

-- GiUCAN_SLCAN.elf: it’s badically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for exaple with SavvyCAN); there are plenty of examples online on how to use canable-fw with SavvyCAN
+- GiUCAN_SLCAN.elf: it’s basically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for example with SavvyCAN); there are plenty of examples online on how to use canable-fw with SavvyCAN

 - GiUCAN_BHCAN.elf: firmware for BHCAN board